-The UTC Master’s of Science degree program in Industrial and Organizational (I-O) Psychology and Department of Psychology are pleased to invite you to participate in the 18th Annual River Cities I-O (RCIO) Psychology Conference.
-This year's RCIO conference will be held in-person in beautiful Chattanooga, TN on Friday and Saturday October 14 and 15, 2022.
+The Master's of Science program in Industrial-Organizational (I-O) Psychology at The University of Tennessee at Chattanooga (UTC) invites you to participate in the 20th Annual River Cities I-O (RCIO) Psychology Conference.
+This year's event will be held in-person in Chattanooga, TN on Friday November 8 and Saturday November 9, 2024.

-Hosted by and at UTC since 2008, the RCIO conference is a highly professional, yet student-friendly event that provides attendees with a positive and an encouraging conference experience.
+Hosted by the UTC I-O Psychology program in Chattanooga, TN since 2008, the RCIO conference is a highly professional, yet student-friendly event that provides attendees with a positive and an encouraging conference experience.
 Conference evaluations from attendees consistently indicate that RCIO is among the most positive and rewarding mini-conference experiences.
 Each year, the RCIO conference is focused on a different and unique theme relevant to I-O or more general applied psychology.
-The focus of this year’s conference is: Exploring the changing nature of work.
+The focus of this year’s conference is: Great expectations; what people expect to do for the money they’re paid.
+This year's theme is aligned with many of the Society for Industrial and Organizational Psychology's Top Trends for 2023, including: selection, recruitment, compensation, virtual/remote work, standard work week, work-family balance, performance evaluation, equity and justice, leadership, and occupational health.
+Also closely connected to this year's conference theme is work linked to “employee value propositions” (EVP) and whether employees and/or organizations should or may need to adjust their expectations for and about each other.
+There are major talent acquisition, talent management, and work design implications of research and practice efforts associated with this theme topic.

 The emphasis in theme-track presentations will broadly address this theme in all manner of work settings.
 In keeping with RCIO tradition, other sessions (including the Friday afternoon sessions) will focus on a variety of traditional areas of I-O Psychology and career-/practice-related topics relevant to current and future I-O and broader talent management professionals (practitioners and researchers).
 This conference is especially friendly to advanced undergraduate and graduate students with interests linked to I-O psychology, human resource management, and all aspects of talent acquisition, development, and general organizational functioning.